QuadraLogics/QuadraLogics.github.io/_training/DevOpsMasterArchitect.md

 Services4: Unable to make it to a class, we have covered you, we will upload the class recording to our LMS website and you will have exclusive access to it for the next 6 months.

 USPH: QuadraLogics Advantage
 USP: Quadralogics is a boutique training firm that specializes in DevOps training and consulting.
 Since our inception in 2014, QuadraLogics has facilitated more than 70+ corporate and public workshops enabling more than 2000+ practitioners.
 We are trusted partners with global brands like Pluralsight, Udacity, KnowledgeHut, etc and enable them in designing/delivering technical content and training.
 Quadralogics today is one of the most trusted training/content producers and a premium player in the B2B DevOps market.Hence enrolling your self with our programs entitles you to avail the program at a wholesale price.
-Building on our experience our industry experts have carefully handcrafted the workshop "Mastering Infrastructure as Code  using Ansible", we use a technique called the “Task-based learning”.
-In this approach, the practitioner learns by exploring 30+ hands on,real-life scenarios.
+Building on our experience our industry experts have carefully handcrafted the workshop "DevOps Master Architect".
+We use a technique called the “Task-based learning”.
+In this approach, the practitioner learns by exploring 200+ hands on,real-life scenarios.
 This unique style enables the practitioner to be more competent and highly productive after the workshop.

 TContentH: Course contents
 TContentB: